AIHACONNECT | Education Session Moderator Guidelines

 • Personal recording of any session (both audio and video) is prohibited.

-• Audio recordings of education session presentations will be available after the conference if permission has been granted by the presenters.
+• Audio recordings of education session presentations will be available after the conference IF permission has been granted by the presenters.
 Presenters who do not grant permission to record their presentations will be edited out of the recordings.

 • The room must be kept quiet to ensure the quality of the recording.